solyarisoftware/sinatra-api-server-toolbox/README.md

 ```
 ---

-## tux as a sinatra *console*
+## *tux* as an equivalent of *rails console*

 `tux gem`
-act as "rails console" for a Sinatra application!
+act as *rails console* for a Sinatra application!
-Really useful to query database using activerecord methods
+Really useful to query database using activerecord methods.

 `hirb gem`
-allow to show data table in pretty print.
+allow to show (activerecord returned) record data set in pretty print data tables.

 Here below some examples using tux interactive console